-GRC Oatley has eight student Advisers, Head Teachers Well being and two campus counsellors, a Community and Engagement Officer, a Learning and Support Teacher.
+GRC Oatley has eight student Advisers, two Head Teachers Welfare and two campus counsellors, a Community and Engagement Officer, a Learning and Support Teacher.
 The Student Support Team is led by the Deputy Principal and manages support to students with learning difficulties.